Aquarius Water Conditioning Blog

 Previously, the standard for PFC levels was 300 or 400 parts per trillion.
 However, in response to recent studies, the EPA has recommended that states cut their accepted levels down to 70 parts per trillion.
 (Drastic change — we know!)
 Minnesota state health officials have applied this recommendation and have even taken the recommendation a step further by advising that cities adopt a standard of 27-to-35 parts per trillion, in order to better protect young children and breastfeeding mothers.

 How can Aquarius help keep PFCs at bay?

-Remember though, that a water test is merely a snapshot of a moment in time and not a perfect analysis of your water.
-It’s important to have your water tested but to also understand that just because you don’t see PFCs in your water after one test, that doesn’t mean that they are not there at all.
+Remember, a water test is merely a snapshot of a moment in time and not a perfect analysis of your water.
+It’s important to have your water tested and potentially re-tested.
+Understand that just because you don’t see PFC’s in your water after one test, that doesn’t mean that they are not there at all.